 With countries committing to achieve carbon emission targets through a variety of methods and processes that they propose such as producing renewable energy according to Paris COP-21 agreement and in order to carry the global burden of reducing carbon emissions, one of the methods of meeting these targets is by encouraging the production and use of renewable energy to replace fossil fuels.

-In addition to opening up the markets for RECs to enable their accessibility, the platform will also allow companies producing excess of renewable energy than they need or those that producing renewable energy for sale, to sell it to customers.
+In addition to opening up the markets for RECs to enable their accessibility, the platform will also allow companies producing an excess of renewable energy than they need or those that producing renewable energy for sale, to sell it to customers.

 The blockchain ensures that the renewable energy certificates transactions are done in a transparent, secure and can be easily traced.
 Currently, RECs are traded through a manually intensive process which makes it hard for small-scale buyers and consumers to find sellers and where the seller and buyer need to negotiate prices manually.
 Therefore, the platform will automate the trading and verification process as well as make it easier for traders to connect to and with each other.